DefineTal/T1A3-Terminal_Application/readme.md

         "to gain back half of the betted chips and lose the round."
         "The value of the cards are: ")
 ```
-E712 focused on the wording used in an if true statement.
-The specific example initially had the the equality identifier (==) and was checking if the variable 'round start' was equal to true.
+E712 focused on the wording used in an 'if true' statement.
+The specific error initially had the the equality identifier (==) and was checking if the variable 'round start' was equal to true.
 Pep8 doesn't like this and prefers the 'is' comparison singleton.
-This way of avoids potential issues in regards to object ident.ity
+This way avoids potential issues in regards to object identity.

 ---